Functional Testing of PCB Assembly and PCBA FCT Costs

 The PCB X-Ray inspection, also known as AXI, mainly involves 3D digital images that specifically show every single layer of the PCB board.
 The procedure allows the examiner to take a look at the workings of the entire board, no matter how small they could be.

-X-ray inspection is usually conducted to lead-free assembly and BGA assembly.
-The main advantages of the X-Ray inspection are the possibility of
+X-ray inspection is usually conducted for lead-free assembly and BGA assembly.
+The main advantages of the X-Ray inspection are the possibility of an

 Inside View without damage and the chance to troubleshoot